kiegroup/appformer/uberfire-extensions/uberfire-security/uberfire-security-management/uberfire-security-management-keycloak/README.md

 * Add if no present the uberfire-security-management-keycloak-X.Y.Z.jar
 * Add keycloak-core-X.Y.Z.Final.jar
 * Add keycloak-common-X.Y.Z.Final.jar
-* Remove any existing provider implementation, if any (ex: uberfire-security-management-wildfly-X.Y.Z.jar, remove uberfire-security-management-tomcat-X.Y.Z.jar,etc)
+* Remove any existing provider implementation, if any (ex: uberfire-security-management-wildfly-X.Y.Z.jar, etc)

 2.- Replace the whole content for file `WEB-INF/classes/security-management.properties`, if not present, create it: